 What Are The Short-Term Effects Of Opiates?

 The short-term effects of opiate drugs are “pain relief, drowsiness, nausea, constipation, euphoria, confusion, slowed breathing, death” (NIDA).
-Not everyone reacts with opiates the same way and this can depend on other variable like age, weight, amount used, tolerance, diet, frequency of use and type of opiate.
+Not everyone reacts with opiates the same way and this can depend on other variables like age, weight, the amount used, tolerance, diet, the frequency of use and type of opiate.
 There are a lot of different types of opiate but the most dangerous drugs tend to be fentanyl, oxycodone, tramadol, heroin, and morphine—and the more people use them, the more of a problem it becomes.

 How To Tell If Someone Is Addicted To Or Abusing Opiates

 Opiate addiction isn’t always apparent, but sometimes the short-term effects of opiates will shed more light than expected.
 On top of that, those who abuse opiates will spend a lot of time alone, often become irritable, drowsy or have an increased tolerance.
 Unfortunately, as a person becomes addicted to opiates, they may lose interest in hobbies, social activities, drive or even have unexplainable financial issues.
 They may begin to use more of the drug—which is likely to lead to overdose.

 Then consequently as with the long-term use of many other drugs, when the opiates wear-off, the withdrawal symptoms begin to set in—these are generally what keeps an opiate user coming back.

 Signs Of An Opiate Overdose

 Not every opiate overdose or overdose timeline looks the same.
 They can depend widely on how much of a drug a person has used; along with other variables like other drugs involved or type of opiate at hand.
 Some of the most common signs of an opiate overdose are:

 - Shrunken pupils